grincc/grin-wallet-api-tutorial/readme.md

 ### Getting stored transactions

-In order to get a stored transaction we could use the transaction slate id as a parameter for the `get_stored_tx` method like this:
+In order to get a stored transaction, we could use the transaction slate id as a parameter for the `get_stored_tx` method like this:

 ```json
 {